David-Antonides-Artist/David-Antonides-Artist/README.md

 - 👋 Hi, I’m @David-Antonides-Artist 63 year-old visual artist, a Canadian living in Berlin for ten years.
 - 👀 I’m interested in using GAN or AI of some kind to creatively interact and explore the outcome of an iterative collaboration. perhaps I could submit progressive iterations as a third part of the GAN process?
-- 💞️ I’m looking to collaborate on a project which would attempt the first steps to learn my style and techniques to realize "authentic fakes" and perhaps lead to new directions in my practice.
+- 💞️ I’m looking to collaborate on a project which we would attempt the first steps to learn my style and techniques to realize "authentic fakes" and perhaps it would lead us to to new visual directions in practice.
+Or could a machine continue my artistic process after I am gone?
 - My programming skills are very limited - using linux and simple databases.
 I have had quite a lot of experience with electronic circuitry and am open to learn.
 - 📫 How to reach me ...GANart@davidantonides.com